10 Advertising Options That Aren't Google Or Facebook Ads

 If you are ready to invest in Amazon, you should know their latest ad products include: sponsored products, sponsored brands, and multi-page stores.
 In addition, Amazon also offers Display ads, Video ads, Custom ads, and ads on the Amazon DSP (demand-side platform).

 You’ll need to decide if you want to sell products directly to Amazon customers or if you want to sell directly to Amazon, who then sells your products to customers.
 With the former, you’ll use Seller Central.
 With the latter, you’ll advertise through Vendor Central.
 For more information on starting Amazon ads in either of these two platforms, check out The Guide To Starting Amazon Ads, by the Hanapin team.

 You can get started with Amazon Advertising here.

 Quantcast has always touted its data set and audience insights to mold a new, untapped display audience for marketers.
 Driving visits and revenue to your site.

 Quantcast offers a free data and audience insights tool called Quantcast Measure to help advertisers build their strategy, learn about their audience behaviors and personas, and learn about competitor audiences.

 BuySellAds is by far one of the largest networks you can use to effectively disseminate your banner ads around the web.
-According to the BuySellAds team, they have a huge turnabout, selling over 6 billion ad impressions each month.
+According to the BuySellAds team, they have a huge client roster, with over 4,500 advertisers using their native, display, email, and sponsored content placements.
 It’s a convenient marketplace with transparent processes, which provides a good choice of high-quality sites, especially in internet and tech niches.
-To buy ads, sign up here.

 - inarticle – “User-initiated expanding ad”